williamito/controls/README.md

 # Robot Kinematics Module

-This module provides an implementation of **forward and inverse kinematics** for robotic manipulators exploiting Denavit-Hartenberg (DH) parameters.
-It includes pose interpolation (position + orientation) and DLS Jacobian method for inverse kinematics.
+This module provides an implementation of forward and inverse kinematics for robotic manipulators using Denavit–Hartenberg (DH) parameters.
+It supports:

+- Forward kinematics
+- Inverse kinematics via Damped Least Squares Inverse Jacobian
+- Pose interpolation (position + orientation) using SLERP

+An example configuration is included for the SO100 robotic arm from [LeRobot](https://github.com/huggingface/lerobot), but the module is adaptable to any N-dof robot defined by standard DH parameters.

 ---

 ## Classes

 ### `Robot`
-Defines a robot model from a predefined set (`"so100"`, `"koch"`, `"moss"`), with attributes:
+Defines a robot model from a predefined set (e.g. `"so100"`), with attributes:

 - `dh_table`: DH table as a list of $[ \theta, d, a, \alpha ]$ entries.
 - `mech_joint_limits_low`: mechanical joint position limits lower bound
 - `mech_joint_limits_up`: mechanical joint position limits upper bound